-QUALIFIED Arm's Length Real Property Transfers (excluded from sales ratio analysis)
+Arm's Length Real Property Transfers (excluded from sales ratio analysis)

-- Transfers qualified as arm's length at time of transfer, but the physical property characteristics changed significantly after the transfer, or transfer included property characteristics not present at time of transfer (use these subcodes: 1-parcel split, 2-parcel combination, 3-new construction, 4-deletion, 5-disaster, 6-other (multiple changes/incomplete construction, etc), 7-remodel/renovation) - 04.
-Transfers qualified as arm's length at time of transfer, but the legal characteristics changed significantly after the transfer - 05.
-Arm's length transaction transferring multiple parcels with multiple parcel identification numbers - 06.
+- D3.
+Arm's length transaction at time of transfer, but the physical property characteristics changed significantly after the transfer AND prior to the date of valuation, or transfer included property characteristics not present at time of transfer (use these subcodes: 1-parcel split, 2-parcel combination, 3-new construction, 4-deletion, 5-disaster, 6-other (multiple changes/incomplete construction, etc), 7-remodel/renovation) - 04.
+Arm's length transaction at time of transfer, but the legal characteristics changed significantly after the transfer AND prior to the date of valuation - 05.
+Arm's length transaction transferring multiple parcels with multiple parcel identification numbers (deed must be recorded on all parcels included in the transaction, and the full sale price, as calculated from the documentary stamp amount, must be reflected on all parcels) - 06.
 Arm's length transaction transferring a single parcel that crosses one or more county lines